ceflynn/Movie-Recommendation-System/README.md

 ## Business Problem

-Netflix is looking to improve their reccomendation system for new users.
-As part of a new trial membership program Netflix is looking to maximize their customer retention by providing the best possible reccomendations.
-It is important that this new reccomendation system will also improve reccomendations for existing customers.
+Netflix is looking to improve their recomendation system for new users.
+As part of a new trial membership program Netflix is looking to maximize their customer retention by providing the best possible recomendations.
+It is important that this new recomendation system will also improve recomendations for existing customers.

 ## Data Used